 The interview provides the apprentice the opportunity to demonstrate knowledge and understanding which will complement that demonstrated during the multiple choice test and practical skills assessment.
-The interview will cover the core knowledge that is needed to be a competent gas network operative, addressing topics that are not likely to have been adequately covered through other means due to practical assessment being undertaken in a simulated environment.
-The teaching of the core knowledge is essential for the foundation of knowledge for all gas network operatives.
+The interview will cover the core knowledge that is needed

 The apprentice will be required to demonstrate underpinning knowledge and understanding through the interview process.